“Play gives children a chance to practice what they are learning.” Fred Rogers

 NIEER Recommendations for Expanding Pre-K Access

-- Develop targets for expansion to reach 75% of eligible children statewide, with particular attention to underserved child populations and areas within the state where NC Pre-K services are least available.
+A primary recommendation from the NIEER report has been adopted by NC, which currently has a target of reaching 75% of eligible children statewide, with particular attention to underserved child populations and areas within the state where NC Pre-K services are least available.
+Additional recommendations include:

 - Increase the artificially low, allowable amount of funding that can be used to cover administrative costs.

 - Explore mechanisms to better utilize child care subsidy funds and NC Pre-K funds to serve the same child at private centers and public schools that provide NC Pre-K.

 - Explore shifting NC Pre-K funding into the public-school funding formula in such a way that all children served can be jointly funded by state, local and federal dollars.

 Funding for NC Pre-K comes from the North Carolina Education Lottery, federal funds, local funds, and state funds.
 State spending on NC Pre-K in 2021 was $113,509,071 with an additional $68,300,000 in Temporary Assistance for Needy Families (TANF) and $3,581,732 in federal CARES funds.
 State spending per child enrolled was $7,816, which is slightly higher than the national state average of $7,011.
 All reported spending per child enrolled in NC in 2021 was $10,764.